robbiew/enigma-bbs-newscan/README.md

 ## Description

-This package provides two complementary modules that enhance ENiGMA½ BBS's newscan functionality:
+This package provides two modules that enhance ENiGMA½ BBS's newscan functionality:

 1. **`ja_newscan.js`** - A modularized version of ENiGMA's default newscan functionality that works with the newscan config mod
 2. **`ja_configure_newscan.js`** - A mod that allows users to select which message areas are included in their personal newscan